This page contains important information about the activities in which your students may be involved.

 This activity is used as a means of transport to a variety of different activities around Lake Tinaroo.
 The canoes will be linked together and towed behind the safety boat.
 There will be no more than four people in each canoe.
 Canoes will be towed on flat-water (wind speed of 15 knots or less).
 If wind is greater than 15 knots, an alternative program will be substituted.
 On the rare occasion when wind conditions increase during the day, it may be necessary to return students to TEEC by safety boat or by motor vehicle.

-As required by Education Queensland's School Health and Wellbeing Initiatives the leader has an instructor's certificate.
-At least two adult supervisors one of whom is a teacher will accompany each group.
-The safety boat driver the required certification.
+As required by Education Queensland, the leader will have appropriate training.
+At least two adult supervisors, one of whom is a teacher, will accompany each group.
+The safety boat driver will hold the required license.

 Various locations on Lake Tinaroo.